itsjohncs/johncs.com/content/posts/accounting-reimbursements.rst

 ::

     2018/01/03 * Dr. Therapist Person
-        Assets:Reimbursements:Insurance:Therapy:Unsubmitted  1 THERAPY @ =$200.00
+        Reimbursements:Unsubmitted  1 THERAPY @ =$200.00
-        Assets:Wells Fargo:Checking
+        Checking

-This transaction says "take $200 out of Checking, convert it into 1 THERAPY which has a fixed cost of $200, and put that THERAPY into Unsubmitted."
+This transaction says "take $200 out of Checking, convert it into 1 THERAPY which has a fixed cost of $200, and put that THERAPY into Reimbursements:Unsubmitted."
+(The account names I use in my actual ledger file are much longer, but I'll spare you for now.)

-The reason I use these tokens rather than just transfering the money is that Ledger will remember the date at which I bought the token.
+The reason I use these commodities rather than just transfering the money is that Ledger will remember the date at which I bought the token.
 So if I want to know which visits I haven't submitted a claim for, Ledger will tell me directly:

 ::

-    $ ledger -f ledger.dat --lots  balance Assets:Reimbursements:Insurance:Therapy:Unsubmitted
+    $ ledger -f ledger.dat --lots  balance Reimbursements:Unsubmitted
-    1 THERAPY {=$200.00} [18-Jan-03]  Assets:Reimbursements:Insurance:Therapy:Unsubmitted
+    1 THERAPY {=$200.00} [18-Jan-03]

 If instead of using these THERAPY commodities I just transfered $200 into the Unsubmitted account, I'd need to track which specific visits have been submitted some other way.